-The journal Stasis are committed to publishing only original material, i.e., material that has neither been published elsewhere, nor is under review elsewhere.
+Stasis journal is committed to publishing original material only, i.e., material that has neither been published, nor been submitted for review elsewhere.

-The journal Stasis uses software to detect instances of overlapping and similar text in submitted manuscripts: Detector Plagiarist, Antiplagiat, eTXT.
-Manuscripts in which plagiarism or textual borrowings are found without reference to the original source are rejected by the editorial board for publication in the journal.
+Stasis journal uses software to detect instances of possible plagiarism in submitted manuscripts: Detector Plagiarist, Antiplagiat, eTXT.
+The editorial board will decline to publish manuscripts in which plagiarism or textual borrowings are found without reference to the original source.

 Plagiarism before publication

-The journal Stasis will judge any case of plagiarism on its own merits.
-If plagiarism is detected, either by the editors, peer reviewers or editorial staff at any stage before publication of a manuscript - before or after acceptance, during editing or at page proof stage, we will alert the author(s), asking her or him to either rewrite the text or quote the text exactly and to cite the original source.
-If the plagiarism is extensive - that is, if at least 25% of the original submission is plagiarized - the article may be rejected and the author's institution/employer notified.
+Stasis journal will judge each case of suspected plagiarism on its own merits.
+If plagiarism is detected — either by the editors, peer reviewers, or editorial staff at any stage before the publication of a manuscript (before or after acceptance, during editing, or at proofing stage) — we will alert the author(s), and request that either the text be rewritten, or an attribution to the original source provided.
+If the plagiarism is extensive — that is, if at least 25% of the original submission is deemed to have been plagiarized — the article may be rejected and the author's institution/employer notified.

 Policy of checking for plagiarism

-The manuscripts in which plagiarism is detected are handled based on the extent of plagiarism present in the manuscript: if < 25% plagiarism – the manuscript is immediately sent back to the authors for content revision, and if > 25% plagiarism – the manuscript is rejected without editorial review.
-The authors are advised to revise the plagiarized parts of the manuscript and resubmit it as a fresh manuscript.
+Manuscripts in which plagiarism is detected are handled according to the severity of the case.
+If plagiarism accounts for less than 25% of the material, the manuscript is immediately sent back to the authors for revision.
+If it accounts for more than 25%, the manuscript is rejected without editorial review.
+Authors are advised to revise the plagiarized parts of the manuscript and resubmit their text as a fresh manuscript.

-The percentage of plagiarism is calculated by software and also assessed manually.
+The percentage of plagiarism is calculated by software as well as being assessed manually.

 Plagiarism after publication